Yixin-Shen-1218/TED_Culture_Dataset/README.md

-# TED Culture Dataset
+# TED-Culture Dataset
-This repository contains scripts to build *TED Culture Dataset*.
+This repository contains scripts to build *TED-Culture Dataset*.
 You can download Youtube videos and transcripts, divide the videos into scenes, and extract human poses.